-- agency's Cybersecurity Collaboration Center this year involving private industry.
-(NSA cyber chief says Ukraine war is compelling more intelligence sharing with industry (cyberscoop.com)) - October 20 The IT Army of Ukraine hits Russia's Federal Tax Service with a DDoS attack preventing Russian citizens from submitting their taxes or retrieving documents.
-Two days later, the group repeats the attack.
-(Development of the Ukrainian Cyber Counter-Offensive | Trustwave) - October 20 European Union member states vote to freeze the assets of three individuals and one entity relating to Iran's supply of drones to Russia.
-Four other Iranian entities already under sanction may face additional measures.
-(EU agrees on new Iran sanctions over drone deliveries to Russia EU presidency | Reuters) - October 20 Ukraine's Security Service announces it has taken down another Russian bot farm, this one running some 10,000 fake accounts.
-It is reported to be the sixth such operation since February.
-(Risky Biz News, 10-21-2022; The SSU liquidated an enemy bot farm in Dnipro, which created almost 10 thousand hectares. fake accounts to "disperse" Kremlin propaganda in the EU) - October 20 Speaking at a CyberScoop CyberTalks event, Col. Candice Frost, commander of U.S. Cyber Command's Joint Intelligence Operations Center, discusses the development of partnerships with the NSA, FBI, CISA, and other federal agencies during the course of the war in Ukraine.
+- October 20, 2022 Speaking at a CyberScoop CyberTalks event, Col. Candice Frost, commander of U.S. Cyber Command's Joint Intelligence Operations Center, discusses the development of partnerships with the NSA, FBI, CISA, and other federal agencies during the course of the war in Ukraine.
 "It's been phenomenal to see this.
 In my intelligence background, and in what I've done for almost 25 years, I've never seen this sharing between agencies and also writ large with the American public and I find that partnership is so important, especially in cybersecurity," Frost says.
-(Cybercom exec calls for deeper threat intel-sharing as warfare evolves (defensescoop.com)) - October 21 CERT-UA begins to detect a series of phishing emails impersonating the Press Service of Ukraine's General Staff.
+(Cybercom exec calls for deeper threat intel-sharing as warfare evolves (defensescoop.com)) - October 21, 2022 CERT-UA begins to detect a series of phishing emails impersonating the Press Service of Ukraine's General Staff.
 The agency shortly afterwards posts an alert about possible Cuba Ransomware attacks.
-(Cuba ransomware affiliate targets Ukrainian govt agencies (bleepingcomputer.com)) - October 21 Lawfare posts an analysis of Killnet, concluding "Killnet's primary impact is not its unsophisticated cyberattacks but its ability to shape the cognitive environment and the narratives surrounding the war-both for its followers on Telegram and among the Western media."
+(Cuba ransomware affiliate targets Ukrainian govt agencies (bleepingcomputer.com)) - October 21, 2022 Lawfare posts an analysis of Killnet, concluding "Killnet's primary impact is not its unsophisticated cyberattacks but its ability to shape the cognitive environment and the narratives surrounding the war-both for its followers on Telegram and among the Western media."
 (What Impact, if Any, Does Killnet Have?
-Lawfare (lawfareblog.com)) - October 22 The Record publishes an interview with Kenneth Geers, a visiting academic in Ukraine from 2014-2017 and currently an analyst at the company Very Good Security.
+Lawfare (lawfareblog.com)) - October 22, 2022 The Record publishes an interview with Kenneth Geers, a visiting academic in Ukraine from 2014-2017 and currently an analyst at the company Very Good Security.
 Addressing lessons from the war in Ukraine, Geers comments that "the defense has seemed to play a bigger role than the offense.
 We see that Ukrainian cyber defense has matured over the years, which is probably why it's more difficult for Russian hackers to achieve significant damage in Ukraine.
 Russia, in turn, is known for its offensive operations but cares little about cyber defense.
 Russian computer systems often use old unpatched software and are therefore very vulnerable to malware attacks.
 Foreign hackers supporting Ukraine now have a field day in Russia.
 Because of the war, they feel they have the moral and ethical right to hack into Russia.
-And there's plenty of space to hide in Russian networks - they are so bad."
-(Q&A: Kenneth Geers on the cyber war between Ukraine and Russia - The Record by Recorded Future)

-- October 23 A one-time leader of the JabberZeus Crew, a Ukrainian national named Vyacheslav Igorevich Penchukov, is arrested in Geneva.
+And there's plenty of space to hide in Russian networks they are so bad."
+(Q&A: Kenneth Geers on the cyber war between Ukraine and Russia The Record by Recorded Future) - October 23, 2022 A one-time leader of the JabberZeus Crew, a Ukrainian national named Vyacheslav Igorevich Penchukov, is arrested in Geneva.
 A federal grand jury in Nebraska first indicted him and two associates in 2012 on an array of charges stemming from their use of the malicious software "Zeus" to steal millions from mostly small and medium-sized businesses.
-(JABBERZEUS SUBJECTS FBI; Top Zeus Botnet Suspect "Tank" Arrested in Geneva Krebs on Security) - October 24 Some 1,300 Starlink terminals go offline, causing a "huge problem" for Ukraine's military, a source tells CNN; the source adds that the outage occurred because of a lack of funding.
-(Ukraine suffered a comms outage when 1,300 SpaceX satellite units went offline over funding issues | CNN Politics) - October 24 A Bellingcat employee tweets: "New on @bellingcat: we (mostly @christogrozev) identified the team of Russian programmers who guide the rockets attacking Ukraine.
+(JABBERZEUS SUBJECTS - FBI; Top Zeus Botnet Suspect "Tank" Arrested in Geneva - Krebs on Security)

+October 24, 2022 - Some 1,300 Starlink terminals go offline, causing a "huge problem" for Ukraine's military, a source tells CNN; the source adds that the outage occurred because of a lack of funding.
+(Ukraine suffered a comms outage when 1,300 SpaceX satellite units went offline over funding issues | CNN Politics)

+October 24, 2022 - A Bellingcat employee tweets: "New on @bellingcat: we (mostly @christogrozev) identified the team of Russian programmers who guide the rockets attacking Ukraine.
 Christo even identified who was working on which missile type."
+The most recent attacks took place on October 10-11 and continued into the following week. ((10) Aric Toler on Twitter)